elephantscale/terraform-student/Labs/5-Modules/Lab-5-3/lab5-3.md

 ### Overview

-This is the third in a series of lab to build a module
+This is the third in a series of lab to implement a module

 ### Run time
 15-20 minutes (est)